shining0611armor/Implementation-of-a-Denoising-Diffusion-Probabilistic-Model-DDPM-/README.md

 The loss function used during training typically measures the discrepancy between the predicted noise and the actual noise added during the forward process.
 By minimizing this loss, the model learns an accurate denoising function.

 ## 🛠 Preprocessing of Datasets
-In this article, we use two datasets: the MNIST dataset and the Persian digit dataset.
+In this article, we use two datasets: the MNIST dataset and the Persian digit and latters dataset.

 ![dataloaders and transformations](https://github.com/shining0611armor/Implementation-of-a-Denoising-Diffusion-Probabilistic-Model-DDPM-/raw/main/images/screenshot016.png)